stevetyler/twitter-node-service/README.md

 ## Twitter authentication

 Service requires an auth.js file in the root folder with Twitter credentials.
+To be supplied separately.

 ## Installation